andreyto/pgp-par/README.md

 When the user selects "ranger" installation environment, our pipeline instantiates several scripts that make it more simple for the user to later execute the pipeline under the MPI Makeflow backend described above.
 At build time, the "ranger" option also uses "module" commands to make available the proper dependencies such as MPI compilers for building Makeflow as well as Boost libraries.
 "Module" command is a standardised user environment management script used by XSEDE clusters ([https://www.xsede.org/software-environments][7]).

-On XSEDE systems, the users will have to modify the details of specific package versions activated my the "module" command in order to adapt the building and execution environment to their specific cluster.
+On XSEDE systems, the users will have to modify the details of specific package versions activated by the "module" command in order to adapt the building and execution environment to their specific cluster.
 If they decide to call their cluster `my_cluster`, they can copy every file that has a name like `*.ranger.*` in the source `proteogenomics/config` directory to a file that has the word `ranger` replaced with the word `my_cluster`, modify the necessary content in the new files, and then run the installation procedure as `installPGP.sh -e my_cluster -r <path to PGP_ROOT>`.
 Alternatively, the users can simply edit the `*.ranger.*` files and use `installPGP.sh -e ranger -r <path to PGP_ROOT>`.

 Using other Makeflow backends such as SGE serial job submission or multicore workstation is much more simple, and those cases are covered by the sample execution scripts instantiated when "htc" environment is selected during installation.